Ashwani Kumar Sharma (Punjab politician): Politics

 Sharma was involved with RSS.
 During his college days in Pathankot, he was a member of ABVP.

-After a successful term he was appointed General Secretary BJP Punjab from 2007 to 2010.
+After a term in office he was appointed General Secretary BJP Punjab from 2007 to 2010.
 Meanwhile, he became Chairman of District Planning Board Gurdaspur.
 He was made State President in 2010.

 He was made the President B.J.Y.M.
 (Pb) in 2004.
 After a successful term he was appointed General Secretary BJP Punjab from 2007 to 2010.

 As of July 7, 2025, Ashwani Kumar Sharma was appointed the working president of the Bharatiya Janata Party's (BJP) Punjab unit.
 Sharma is also a sitting Member of the Legislative Assembly (MLA) for the Pathankot seat in the Punjab Legislative Assembly.

 The decision to appoint Sharma was made by BJP national president J.P.
 Nadda and was effective immediately.
 Sharma previously served as the state unit's president and was replaced by Sunil Jakhar in July 2023.
 His new appointment is a move toward eventually replacing Jakhar, who had already resigned from the post in September 2024 but was asked to continue until a replacement was named.

 Sharma's new role is seen as a way to prepare the party for the 2027 Punjab Assembly polls, with organizational changes expected.